tale-toul/Harbor/ansible/Readme.md

 leverage ansible and defining a new play for this.

-This play will run against the localhost, that will not change when terraform creates new EC2 instances, so a new group is created in the inventory called _local_ conatining localhost as the only member, and the play will run agains this group.:
+This play will run against the localhost, that will not change when terraform creates new EC2 instances, so a new group is created in the inventory called _local_ containing localhost as the only member, and the play will run agains this group.:

 ```